What is Universal Credit?

 How to get ready for Universal Credit

-Even if you’re not likely to be affected straight away, there are things you can do now to make sure you’re prepared for Universal Credit.
+There are things you can do to make sure you’re prepared for Universal Credit.

 - Make sure you have a bank, building society or credit union account that Universal Credit can be paid into, and from which you can pay rent and other bills by Direct Debit